27 Interior Sliding Door Designs You’ll Love

 Source: Est Magazine

 This big solid sliding door is used as a noise and privacy screen for when busy in the office or to hide the laundry units.
-The light blue colour helps soften and reduce the size.
+The light blue colour helps soften the look.

 15 Interior Sliding Door Designs You'll Love - Modern Black Office Doors